asfaltboy/online_meetup_lister/README.md

 That said, meetup application still lacks the indexing features needed to allow worlwide users to find events outside of their "vacinity (up to 100 miles)".

-This is exactly my goal for writig this applications:
+This is exactly my goal for writing this applications:

 **writing a scraper of meetup.com to show all upcoming events up to max number of hours hours away (TZ) on given topic/s**